ChristopherK95/twitch-track-electron/README.md

 It does so by:
 - showing a feed of which of your choosen streamers are currently live :heavy_check_mark:
 - what category they're currently under :heavy_check_mark:
-- what they're title is :heavy_check_mark:
+- what their title is :heavy_check_mark:
 - how many viewers they have :heavy_check_mark:
 - how long they've been live for :heavy_check_mark:
 <br/>